crhuber/crumb/README.md

 This command:
 - Decrypts the secrets file using the private key
 - Displays all secret keys (not values) in sorted order
-- Supports optional path filtering with partial matching
-- Treats trailing slashes as equivalent (e.g., `/any/` vs `/any`)

 #### Example Usage